rorycl/mailfinder/README.md

 # mailfinder

-version 0.0.4 : 02 January 2025
+version 0.0.5 : 03 January 2025

 A programme to search for emails in mbox or maildir format by (golang) regular expressions, saving matched emails to an mbox.
 Each provided mbox or maildir mailbox is searched concurrently.
+Email parsing errors are optionally skipped.

 The programme supports searching mbox files compressed with xz, gzip and bzip2.